Bradford Crossrail

 Bradford Crossrail is an idea to link together Bradford's two railway stations, Bradford Forster Square and Bradford Interchange.
 Both these stations are truncated versions of former station sites, Bradford Forster Square station and Bradford Exchange.
-These stations were built in the nineteenth century by different railway companies with an individual, rather than a comprehensive plan for rail development in the city.
+These stations were built in the 19th century by different railway companies with an individual, rather than a comprehensive plan for rail development in the city.

 History

-Linking the stations was first suggested as early as 1845; however, an Act of Parliament granted to the Midland Railway on the 25 July 1896 permitted them to build a new branch railway from Royston in South Yorkshire to Queens Road north of Bradford.
-The West Riding Lines Act allowed for a tunnel underneath the east side of Bradford, bypassing Exchange station, with underground platforms at Forster Square and emerging out to serve Manningham and beyond.
+Linking the stations was first suggested as early as 1845; however, the Midland Railway (West Riding Lines) Act 1898 (61 & 62 Vict. c. clxiii), granted to the Midland Railway on the 25 July 1898, permitted them to build a new branch railway from Royston in South Yorkshire to Queens Road north of Bradford.
+The act allowed for a tunnel underneath the east side of Bradford, bypassing Exchange station, with underground platforms at Forster Square and emerging out to serve Manningham and beyond.
 The tunnel was to be 5000 yd long.

-Another proposal was put forward in 1911 and an enabling Act known as the "Bradford Through Lines Act" was passed.
+Another proposal was put forward in 1911 and an enabling act, the Midland Railway Act 1911 (1 & 2 Geo.
+5. c. c), also known as the "Bradford Through Lines Act", was passed.
 The area between the stations was heavily built-up with Victorian warehouses, shops and offices, so the 1911 plan would have involved a large amount of demolition.
 This plan called for a line starting near Low Moor with a 3600 yd tunnel with a girder bridge high above Forster Square.
 The start of World War I put a stop to these plans.
-The Midland eventually abandoned the plan and on the 30 September 1920, it sold all the buildings it had purchased for the scheme back to the Bradford Corporation for £295,000.
+The Midland Railway eventually abandoned the plan and on the 30 September 1920, it sold all the buildings it had purchased for the scheme back to the Bradford Corporation for £295,000.